jonkeda/JaCoCoReader/README.md

 * + fix hit score
 * Fix line count
 * double click should open sourcefile
-* Coloring is not always correct
+* + Coloring is not always correct
+* show line count
+* allow sorting on line and percentages

 Code coverage editor
 * show hit colors in the Margin